 ICAR Initiatives

-The Indian Council of Agricultural Research has been effortlessly promoting the concept of nutrition led extension through a systematically planned program called ‘Nutri-sensitive Agricultural Resources and Innovation (NARI)’.
-To promote Nutri-sensitive agriculture, it is of prime important to raise awareness among farm women and youth about Nutri-gardens, Nutri-thalis, and the cultivation of biofortified crops.
+The Indian Council of Agricultural Research has been effortlessly promoting the concept of nutrition-led extension through a systematically planned program called ‘Nutri-sensitive Agricultural Resources and Innovation (NARI). ’ To promote Nutri-sensitive agriculture, it is of prime importance to raise awareness among farm women and youth about Nutri-gardens, Nutri-thalis, and the cultivation of biofortified crops.
 Key activities include:

 Training Anganwadi workers (mostly women) on establishing Nutri-gardens, growing biofortified crops and millets, and preparing Nutri-thali recipes.